Energinet-DataHub/opengeh-wholesale/source/databricks/calculation_engine/tests/features/data_products/wholesale_settlement_report/given_standard_scenario_for_settlement_report_views/readme.md

-# Minimal Standard Settlement Report Views Scenario
+# Given Minimal Standard Settlement Report Views Scenario

 The purpose is checking all current views used for settlement reports.